Tanya Reinhart: Biography

-Reinhart was born in 1943 in Haifa in Mandate Palestine and raised by her mother.
+Reinhart was born in Haifa in 1943 and was raised by her mother.
 She studied philosophy and Hebrew literature at the Hebrew University, Jerusalem as an undergraduate, where she later received an M.A. in comparative literature and philosophy.
 In 1976 she obtained a Ph.D. in linguistics from the Massachusetts Institute of Technology.
 Her thesis supervisor was Noam Chomsky.
 She was active in the Communist Youth League, following in the steps of her mother.